nickapos/Ruby-project-Exoplanets/Exoplanets_project_brief.md

  are added every week

- (The data were downloaded as csv and imported using psql (copy - from) insert-from-csv.sql and table.sql are in the  project folder, but I might need to change some columns.
+ (The data were downloaded as csv and imported using psql (copy - from) insert-from-csv.sql and table.sql are in the  project folder.
- The final table combines more then 4000 rows and 38 columns )
+ The final table combines more then 4000 rows and 20 columns )

  MVP